jonathanprocter/mcps/replit.md

 - **Production Ready**: All servers are fully functional and tested

 ### Next Steps
-1. Test individual servers with real API credentials
+1. Deploy to production using the deployment manager
-2. Implement iPhone app integration examples
+2. Test individual servers with real API credentials through the dashboard
-3. Add more advanced error handling and logging
+3. Implement iPhone app integration examples
-4. Consider rate limiting and caching for better performance
+4. Add more advanced error handling and logging
-5. Add monitoring and health checks for deployed servers
+5. Consider rate limiting and caching for better performance

 ### Best Practices Implemented
 - Secure environment variable management